Help us improve your experience.

 DF bit

-Select an option to process the Don’t Fragment (DF) bit in IP messages.
+Select how to process the Don’t Fragment (DF) bit in IP messages.

 • Clear—Disable the DF bit from the IP messages.
 This is the default option.